natsuhak/clique/README.md

 Have you seen all those services to build personal websites?
 Well, the plan is to do the same thing for social media platforms.

-If you want to communicate or share content with your family and friends without a third party selling your data, you set up yourown platform.
+If you want to communicate or share content with your family and friends without a third party selling your data, you set up your own platform.
 This means that you will cover hosting and domain costs, but all the **tools** will be there to make it as easy and painless as possible.
 If it seems that covering the cost for an entire year by yourself is too much, you can always ask your friends to help 😉.